marios-r/TalentLMS-Additional-JavaScript/README.md

 I can't guarantee that the scripts will work allways and everywhere but I would appreciate it if you notify me.

+*Note that the scipts are currently language-dependent.
+Currently intended to work for portals with English language*

 Enjoy!